 - 1. A complete set of local guidelines for all elements in the video game metadata schema.
-These guidelines must include: - An introduction (of a few paragraphs) that clarifies how your guidelines facilitate information needs and activities of your community's target audience. - Explicit instructions for each element in the video game schema, with examples that are appropriate for your community. - Your instructions should enable a hypothetical indexer with minimal experience to generate consistent, reliable, useful, and accurate metadata for your community's target audience.
-(That is, to serve the needs of scholars doing research, or to serve the needs of library patrons looking for games to play, and so on.) - Where appropriate, your instructions should clarify the use of the element for your audience (that is, how might museum patrons interpret and benefit from the Mood element? how might games studies scholars interpret and benefit from the Pacing element?)
+These guidelines must include: - An introduction (of a few paragraphs) that clarifies how your guidelines facilitate information needs and activities of your community's target audience. - Explicit instructions for each element in the video game schema, with examples that are appropriate for your community and illustrate how each element should be interpreted and implemented. - 2.
+An essay of about 1500 words (about 4-5 pages) that reflects upon the process of creating these guidelines and how the design process affected your understanding of the function, purpose, and utility of metadata standards, either by confirming or undermining your previous notions.

-2. An essay of about 1500 words (about 4-5 pages) that reflects upon the process of creating these guidelines and how the design process affected your understanding of the function, purpose, and utility of metadata standards, either by confirming or undermining your previous notions.
 The goal of this essay is to explore how the practical experience of designing local guidelines provokes insight onto metadata concepts, descriptive practices, and standardization.
 The essay is not merely a report what you did.
 Instead, it is an opportunity to meditate upon the process of doing and to use that experience to extend your understanding of metadata and its associated practices.
 You might consider, for example, what was difficult (or easy) about this project, or how your ideas changed (or didn't change) over the course of the project, or how your sense of the original video game schema changed over the course of the project.